jyz0328/5288readme/README.md

 - Click the **Login** button to authenticate.

 ### Monitor Cluster Page
 - Click on **Monitor Cluster** to get access to monitor cluster page.
 - **Use Search Filters**:
-   - At the top of the page, you will find a search input.
+   - At the top of the page, you will find a search input called Search Features.
    - Enter part or all of a node's name to filter the list of nodes and view only the relevant system metrics.
 - **View Node Details**:
    - Click on any node in the collapsible table to expand it.
-   - This will reveal detailed information about the selected node, including live status updates and health checks.
+   - This will reveal detailed information about the selected node, including live status updates and GPU health checks and any related details.
+   - Under the **GPU Health** section, we can click on the funnel icon to filter the nodes.
+You can choose to display nodes where GPU health is either "Pass" or "Not Pass".

 #### Testing Page
 - Click on **Run Tests** to get access to testing page.